sadrasabouri/sadrasabouri.github.io/_pages/about.md

 <summary style="margin-left: 1em;"><b>CS PhD @ USC ✌️</b></summary><div style="margin-left: 1em;">
 The main problem I'm trying to solve is the integration of AI systems into human workflows—specifically, answering the question: "What is the core part of a task that AI cannot do, and how can AI assist humans in doing that?"
 Helping humans tackle the hardest parts of their jobs—with AI as a consultant—is the overarching meta-goal of my current research.
 To address this, I've explored several domains where large language models (LLMs) have been introduced but face full-integration challenges.
-These include software developers trusting code agents for programming, strategic decision-making in the board game Diplomacy, and patients navigating conflicting medical advice.
+These include software developers trusting code agents for programming, strategic decision-making in the board game Diplomacy, patients navigating conflicting medical advice, users with different knowledge backgrounds asking factual questions and researchers looking for scientific discussions in social media.
 <br><br>
 I'm currently in my second year and looking forward to exploring more domains to develop a taxonomy of these challenges and a framework that identifies the right interaction patterns and integration points for AI.
 Throughout this journey, I've had the great opportunity to work with the Adaptive Computing Experience (ACE) Lab (Souti Chattopadhyay’s lab @ GCS) and [CUTE LAB NAME] (Jonathan May’s lab @ ISI).